 How to Replace a Dead Electrical Switch

-With the power to the switch off, you can remove the screws that hold it into the wall and gently pull it out.
-Do this carefully to avoid breaking or stressing the wires.
+3. With the power to the switch off, remove the screws that hold it into the wall and pull it out gently to avoid breaking or stressing the wires.
 Unscrew the wires from the terminals on the old switch, starting with the neutral wire.
 If the hot and neutral wires are not clearly labeled, wrap them in electrical tape so they are.
 Hot wires should be black, while the single neutral or ground wire should be white or green.

-If the hot wire is cracked or the insulation is fraying, cut it below that site, if possible; remember not to cute the wire too short or it will be hard to work with.
+If the hot wire is cracked or the insulation is fraying, cut it below that site, when possible; remember not to cut the wire too short or it will be hard to work with.
 If this isn’t an option, wrap it well in electrical tape.
 You don’t want exposed electrical wires, because this could cause a short.

-When you’re finished, gently push the switch back into the wall and screw it in place.
+5. When you’re finished, gently push the switch back into the wall and screw it in place.
 Turn the power back on and check to confirm that the switch is working.
 If you hear a popping noise or notice sparks and smoke, something is wrong; disconnect the power again, check your wiring, and retest.
-If the problem continues, call an electrician.
+If the problem continues, contact a licensed electrician.

 s.e. smith writes for Networx.com.

 Looking for a Pro?
 Call us(866) 441-6648